ADMINISTRATION AND REFERENCE

 Education: Bachelors of Journalism and Mass Communication with an emphasis in Public Relations from the University of Oklahoma; M.L.I.S.
 University of Oklahoma.

 Experience: Natalie started her career in the Interlibrary Loan department at the University of Oklahoma.
-Natalie is a member of the American Library Association, Association of College and Research Libraries, Mid-America Association of Law Libraries, and the Oklahoma Library Association, where she serves as a member of the Ethics Committee.
+Natalie is a member of the American Library Association, Association of College and Research Libraries, Mid-America Association of Law Libraries, and the Oklahoma Library Association, where she serves as a member of the Ethics and Marketing Committees.

 Assistant Director for Technical Services